-Fourteen days on an anonymous island in the sun, rich in history and heavy on tourism.
+Malta is a Mediterranean beauty.
+The family spent fourteen days on an island in the sun, rich in history and heavy on tourism.

 To us Malta was terra incognita.
 It is a small island in the middle of nowhere really.
 Compared to the other islands in the Mediterranean Sea, Malta has in recent decades not been of any political significance like Cyprus.
 The island state has not even given birth to any renowned figures on the world stage, in culture, sports or whatsoever.
 The development on the island has not been hampered by the Mafiosi grip that constantly holds Sicily down.
 Unlike Corsica, Malta have not had its violent or even peaceful freedom fighters.
 As far as I can tell, Malta has for decades been one of Europe’s most anonymous countries.